 Writes

 Indu Subaiya is a writer and entrepreneur based in Los Angeles by way of Bangalore, India.
-Her essays have appeared in The Rumpus, Stone Canoe, Writing the Resistance, Animal Literary Magazine, and Immigrant Report.
+Her essays have appeared in The Rumpus, Stone Canoe, Lunch Ticket, The Table Review, Writing the Resistance, Animal Literary Magazine, and Immigrant Report.
 She also wrote and directed the autofiction short film The Apartment.
 She's an alumnus of the Voices of our Nations Arts Foundation (VONA) and received her MFA in creative nonfiction from Antioch University.

 A selection of Writing: